aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

 Kinetics Heatmap via LAP
 ------------------------

-In this section we will show how to generate kinetics heatmap based on LAP. ``dyn.pd.least_action`` is a function which computes the optimal paths between any two cell states in selected basis. ``dyn.pl.kinetic_heatmap`` can be used to plot kinetics heatmap.
+As mentioned above, we are able to obtain the gene-wise kinetics when we reverse projected the LAP learned in PCA space back to gene-wise space.
+In this section we will show how to do so and we will create a kinetics heatmap of the transcriptomic dynamics along the LAP.
+We will rely on mainly two functions, ``dyn.pd.least_action``  and ``dyn.pl.kinetic_heatmap``. ``dyn.pd.least_action`` can be used to computes the optimal paths between any two cell states, as mentioned above while ``dyn.pl.kinetic_heatmap`` can be used to plot kinetics heatmap.

-First we assign observation names to ``init_cells`` and ``target_cells``.
-Note that for demonstration purses and paper figure reproduction, we only store 1 cell instance in the init and end cell lists.
-You may use multiple cells as inputs for ``dyn.pd.least_action``.
+Here we will demonstrate the transcriptomic kinetics along the HSC to basophil lineage, and thus one typical HSC and one typical basophil cell are chosen as the initial and target cell, respectively.

 .. code:: ipython3